Africa is absolutely vast, trailing only Asia in terms of surface area, of Planet Earth’s seven continents.

 While geographically part of Africa, Madagascar is a world apart and is completely different from mainland Africa in terms of mammals, birds, and plants.
 It boasts six endemic bird families, not to mention the lemurs!

-The Sahara and the Mediterranean zone of North Africa are more “Palaearctic” in their biodiversity and nature.
+The Sahara and the Mediterranean zone of North Africa (see our Morocco tour for more details) are more “Palaearctic” in their biodiversity and nature.
 This is essentially because the world’s largest desert forms an impassable barrier except for the remarkable bird species that actually migrate between Eurasia and sub-Saharan Africa each year.
 Many of these make it all the way to South Africa.
 Amur Falcon in fact makes the perilous journey (especially now with all the human threats along the way) all the way from the Far East to South Africa each year.
 The world’s longest river, the Nile, does cross the entire Sahara, flowing all the way from the Great Lakes region of central Africa to Egypt.
 This does allow some species an oasis along which to move through the otherwise impenetrable Sahara.

 The Sahel is a vast zone of arid savanna just south of the Sahara that stretches from West Africa to East Africa.
 Everything from the Sahel southwards is the “true” Africa in terms of bird life, African mammals, and other fauna and flora.
 The Sahelian zone is well worth exploring, and on our birding tours we access its unique birdlife in several of our north-western and north-eastern African birding tours (e.g. Ghana and Cameroon in the west and Ethiopia in the east).